jamesbasa/Carousel-App/README.md

 # Favorites-Gallery-App

 This app contains galleries of some of my favorite things (just movies and shows for now).
-It contains carousels (lazy loading!), a navbar, and router.
+It contains carousels (lazy loading!), a navbar, and a router.

 I used React, React Router, React Bootstrap, and React Slick to build it.

+## Heroku App
+`Favorites Gallery App`
+- Visit my Heroku app: https://favorites-gallery.herokuapp.com/

 ## Example
 ### Homepage: Movies Carousel